oddbird/oddleventy/content/work/timedesigner.md

 ```

 In our CSS grid definition,
-we use this variable to set the total number of columns.
+we use this `--day` variable to set the total number of columns.
 We end up with 1 column for each minute of the school day.

 ```css